johnson-c/ColRadPy/doc/tutorial.rst

 Radative Recombination
 ----------------------

 Dielectronic Recombination
 ----------------------

 Three Body Recombination
 ------------------------
+Three body recombination is calculated from using detailed balance from the ionization

 Running ColRadPy
 ================
 ColRadPy requires multiple inputs from the user to run.

-Atomic data input file - currently this is limitted to an ADF04 file array of metastable levels - This is an array of levels that includes the ground and any levels that could be considered metastable. temperature grid - This is an array of electron temperatures for the calculation to be carried out at Density grid     - This is an array of electron densities for the calculation to be carried out at
+Atomic data input file - currently this is limitted to an ADF04 file but there is nothing special about it.

+array of metastable levels - This is an array of levels that includes the ground and any levels that could be considered metastable.

+temperature grid - This is an array of electron temperatures for the calculation in eV.

+Density grid     - This is an array of electron densities for the calculation in cm-3.

+In this example Be II (Be+) is used because it is a simple system that has a parent ion (the next charge state) that has a metastable.
+This allows all of the different functionality to be shown and tested.

+First the mode must be executed and temperature, density and metastable inputs defined.
+Ionization, recombination

 .. code-block:: python
    :linenos:

+   %run colradpy_class.py
    fil = 'cpb03_ls#be0.dat' #adf04 file
-   temperature_arr = np.array([10,100]) #eV
+   temperature_arr = np.array([10,50,100]) #eV
-   metastable_levels = np.array([0])   #metastable level
+   metastable_levels = np.array([0])   #metastable level, just ground chosen here
    density_arr =     np.array([1.e13,4.e14]) # cm-3
    be = colradpy(fil,metastable_levels,temperature_arr,density_arr,use_recombination=True,
-                 use_recombination_three_body = True,use_ionization=True)
+                 use_recombination_three_body = True,use_ionization=True,suppliment_with_ecip=True)

+'be' is now a colradpy class, there are many different calls that could be made from the class :ref:`documented here <colradpy_class>`